bisw4sh/DOM-Manipulation/readme.md

-Every folder are seperate projects on their own.
+Every folder are separate projects on their own.

 1. Quote Generator
  URL = https://youtu.be/5fb2aPlgoys?t=4312